arnavnair229/kalman-filter-MR/README.md

 - ADF on residuals: $p = 0.021$ (residuals stationary at 5% level)
 - Half-life: $\approx 57.5$ days
 - Rolling beta standard deviation: 0.291 (unstable hedge ratio)

+#### However, stocks are not alwasy cointegrated and can deviated and cross paths along the way.
+How do we fix that and make them cointegrated?
 ---

 ### Step 2: From Linear Regression to Dynamic Parameters